Half Marathon Training: What Is Zone 4 / Threshold?

 Why Zone 4 Matters in Half Marathon Training

-The bulk of a half marathon is typically run in Zone 3, with Zone 4 coming into play in the final miles.
-Training in Zone 4 helps you hold speed, stay efficient and improve your race-day pace.
+The bulk of a half marathon is typically run in Zone 3 with Zone 4 coming into play in the final miles.
+Training in Zone 4 helps you hold speed, stay efficient and keep your form together when the effort begins to rise late in the race.
+It builds the strength and control needed to lift your pace without slipping into overload which is why it becomes so important in the sharpening phase of your plan.

 Top Benefits of Zone 4 Workouts: